owais/splunk-otel-java-overhead-test/README.md

 of configurations thereof.
 Other aspects of overhead include the choice of operating system and its libraries, the JVM version (and vendor), and the algorithmic design of the software being monitored, and the dependency graph of all software libraries.
-Furthermore, the JVM runtime arguments like memory settings and garbage collector type can have a major impact on agent overhead.
+Furthermore, the JVM runtime configuration like memory settings and garbage collector type can have a major impact on agent overhead.

 Your results will be different from the results contained here, but they are expected to